Review of the Ocean Reef Aria Full Face Snorkel Mask

 Marker wings come in a wide range of colors and are useful in recognizing an individual’s snorkeler when his head is under the surface of the water.

-Although standard optical lenses are not included in the product package, the Ocean Reef Aria has a frame that allows the lenses to be mounted for snorkeling.
+Although standard optical lenses are not included in the product package, the Ocean Reef Aria has a frame that allows the corrective lenses to be mounted for snorkeling, making it one of the best prescription snorkel masks around!
 Though lightweight, the optical lens support is also durable and easy to add and remove making the mask suitable for anyone.

 Alternatives for the Ocean Reef Aria full face snorkel mask

 It does not offer as many optional accessories but in turn is also priced lower.
-The design is also a little different from Aria’s with the water drainage valve located in a higher position along with other minor design tweaks.
+The design is also a little different from the Aria snorkel mask with the water drainage valve located in a higher position along with other minor design tweaks.
 The material and most of the other features are comparable.

 Wildhorn Outfitters Seaview 180

-The Seaview 180 Full Face Snorkel Mask is just as Aria in visibility enabling the user to access 180 degrees of visibility.
+The Seaview 180 Full Face Snorkel Mask is just as Aria in visibility enabling the user to access 180 degrees of visibility (Comparing the Tribord Easybreath vs. Seaview 180°).
 Most of the features are also similar with both having camera mounts and using shatter-proof poly-carbonate for the lens.
 The Seaview goggles have an action camera mount standard so you won’t have to purchase it as an optional accessory.